Despite what you may have seen on social media, making truly epic memories doesn’t require travel, stress, or expensive supplies.

 12. Plant a Food Garden

-While seeds are always available for purchase, we are lucky to have many sources for free seeds here in East TN.
+While seeds are always available for purchase, we are lucky to have many sources of free seeds here in East TN.

 Several of the local libraries now have seed exchanges.
 These exchanges allow you to pick up free packs of heirloom seeds to grow vegetables, fruits, and flowers in your home garden.